Fernando Medina: Mayor of Lisbon, 2015–2021

 In June 2021, Medina faced calls for his resignation as a result of his government's decision of January 2021 to share the personal information of at least three Lisbon-based Russian dissidents with Russian authorities.
 In response, he ruled out stepping down and instead apologized for what he initially described as a "bureaucratic error".
 Afterwards, municipal authorities admitted that since 2011 Lisbon’s city hall had regularly disclosed the personal information of human rights activists, including "names, identification numbers, home addresses and telephone numbers", with several repressive regimes, including Angola, China and Venezuela.
 Portuguese President Marcelo Rebelo de Sousa described the situation as "deeply regrettable" and declared that everyone deserved to have their fundamental rights respected in a democratic country.

 Medina lost his re-election bid in the 2021 local elections, and was succeeded as Mayor by Carlos Moedas.

+As of May 2023, CNN discovered that Medina had, as Mayor of Lisbon, offered positions to rival PSD party.
+As part of the Tutti Frutti scandal, Medina’s use of influence caused complications to the 2022-2023 Portuguese political crisis, known by numerous cases of corruption within the PS reign.

-Minister of Finance, 2022–present
+Minister of Finance, 2022–2024

 After the Socialist Party's absolute majority victory in the 2022 Portuguese legislative election, he was sworn in as a member of parliament, and two days later, on March 30, 2022, was appointed Minister of Finance of the XXIII Constitutional Government.
 His first proposal for the government's 2023 budget, which aimed to further slash the deficit to 0.9% of GDP, was approved by parliament in November 2022.